sumat2006/ALL_mocap/model/README.md

 - Monitor validation metrics for early stopping

 ## 🤝 Contributing
 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments
 - Built with PyTorch deep learning framework
 - Inspired by modern CNN architectures for time series
 - Thai font support for multilingual applications

-## 📞 Contact

-For questions or issues, please open a GitHub issue or contact the maintainers.

----

-**Last Updated**: September 2025